Skip to content

 12. Visit the Quadrilatero

 The Quadrilatero is the oldest market in Bologna.
-Located just off of the Piazza Maggiore, the streets are lined with stalls selling fresh fruit, vegetables, fish, and local crafts.
+Located just off of the Piazza Maggiore, the streets are lined with stalls selling fresh produce, fish, and local crafts.
 You’ll also find plenty of restaurants offering a nice setting for an aperitivo or a meal.

 If you’re looking for a fantastic place to get a sampling of local meats and cheeses, then this is the place to do it.